 What to Do If You’re Dog Eats Raw Salmon

-If your dog eats a large piece of raw salmon you will want to monitor them closely and watch for vomiting or diarrhea.
+If your dog eats a large piece of raw salmon, you will want to monitor them closely and watch for vomiting or diarrhea.
 Keep fresh water close by and encourage your dog to drink.
 Severe vomiting or diarrhea, while part of the natural recovery process, can lead to dehydration, which you want to avoid at all costs.
+If their sickness persists, it means the parasites may be overcoming your dog’s defenses which means a quick visit to the vet is in order.

 Do All Dogs Like Salmon?

-Dogs are like people when it comes to food.
+Some dogs are like people when it comes to food.
 Some will eat anything and everything, while others are particular and will not touch certain foods.
-Of course, this could be a result of being spoilt, but dogs can sometimes sense what’s bad for them and often will steer clear of these things.
+Of course, this could be a result of being spoiled, but dogs can sometimes sense what’s bad for them and often will steer clear of these things.